 5- Big savings

 Speaking of saving high, online grocery stores deliver discounts and deals pretty much every day.
-For instance, by using Slickdeals and looking for Postmates Coupons you can even save more.
+For instance, by using Slickdeals and looking for Postmates Coupons you can even save more, Also, download the Getir mobile app to take advantage of all Getir promo codes.
 Some sales and deals are offering as much as 40% off your shopping bill making the cost of the goods a lot cheaper relative to other brands.
 This makes a lot of savings.

 6- Keeping track is easy